What this explores

 # max Q of next state = 5

-# New Q = 10 + 0.9 * 5 = 14.5Gamma (γ) controls how much the agent cares about future rewards. γ=0 means only immediate rewards matter, γ=1 means future rewards are equally important as immediate ones.
+# New Q = 10 + 0.9 * 5 = 14.5Gamma (γ) sets how much the agent cares about future rewards. γ=0 and only immediate rewards matter. γ=1 and future rewards count just as much as the one in front of it.